 The Centers for Disease Control and Prevention (CDC), one of the major agencies of the U.S. Department of Health and Human Services, is dedicated to protecting health and promoting quality of life through the prevention and control of disease, injury, and disability.

 The National Institutes of Health is a federal agency that conducts and supports research, helps in the training of research investigators, and fosters communication of medical information.

 New York State Department of Health provides a wealth of information on its website, including the New York State Prevention Agenda Dashboard, and a comprehensive alphabetical listing of health topics.
 This list is also available in Spanish (en Espãnol)

-The Finger Lakes Health Systems Agency is a community-based health planning organization that works to promote the health of the population in its nine-county region of Chemung, Livingston, Monroe, Ontario, Schuyler, Seneca, Steuben, Wayne, and Yates counties.
+Common Ground Health is a community-based health planning organization that works to promote the health of the population in its nine-county region of Chemung, Livingston, Monroe, Ontario, Schuyler, Seneca, Steuben, Wayne, and Yates counties.
 Among its projects are the African-American and Latino health coalitions described below.